 4. Vandergriff Skate Park (Arlington)

-A committed about 40 min drive from Waxahachie — treat it as a half-day destination rather than a quick stop.
+A committed about 40 min drive from Waxahachie, so treat it as a half-day destination, not a quick stop.

 Location: 2800 S Center St, Arlington, TX 76014